Lazarus (musical)

 Lazarus is a jukebox musical featuring the music of David Bowie with a book by Enda Walsh.
 Inspired by the 1963 novel The Man Who Fell To Earth by Walter Tevis, Lazarus continues the story of Thomas Newton, a humanoid alien who is stuck on Earth, unable to die or return to his home planet.
 Lazarus had its world premiere Off-Broadway at the New York Theatre Workshop on 18 November 2015 and played until 20 January 2016.
 The show then made the transfer to the West End at King's Cross Theatre in London, playing from 25 October 2016 to 22 January 2017.

+Plot

+The musical continues the story in Walter Tevis' 1963 novel, The Man Who Fell To Earth, following Thomas Newton, a humanoid alien stuck on Earth.
+When a mysterious girl arrives, identifying herself as an apparition seeking peace, he must confront his regrets and the possibility of his return home.
+The musical takes place across several days in Newton's New York City apartment and is set to the music of David Bowie.

+Background

 Lazarus was one of the last works Bowie completed before his death on January 10, 2016.
 Bowie's last public appearance was when he attended the 7 December 2015 opening night of the off-Broadway production.
 The New York City Mayor's office declared 20 January 2016 – closing night of the off-Broadway production – to be David Bowie Day; the proclamation was presented to managing director Jeremy Blocker at the curtain call of the final show.